paulzin/GuessAMovieTelegramBot/README.md

 # GuessAMovieTelegramBot

-A fun Telegran game for guessing famous movies by photos.
+A fun Telegran game for guessing famous movies by stills.